jhall773/react-practice-app-for-learning/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts.
-EXPLANATIONS FROM THE AUTHOR OF "Create React App" (rickhanlonii), NOT ME (jhall773).
+EXPLANATIONS BELOW ARE FROM THE AUTHOR OF "Create React App" (rickhanlonii) themselves, NOT ME (jhall773).

 In the project directory, you can run: